 Bart Gorter is a visual artist based in Rotterdam, who has worked in different media, mainly photography, weaving and ceramics.
 In 2012-2013 he made the series ‘Family Ties’, consisting of long rugs made out textiles from his parental house; in 2016 he cooperated with Ernst van der Hoeven on the project of a commissioned rug for the Radboud Hospital in Nijmegen using hospital fabrics, to connect to the history of the hospital; recently he produced a series of rugs using heritage textiles.

 Ernst van der Hoeven was trained as an architectural historian and landscape architect and was a founding partner (1994-2004) of Crimson.
 He designs landscapes, organizes exhibitions and creates works of art for the public domain with an emphasis on the reuse of historical heritage.
 In 2015 van der Hoeven co-founded MacGuffin Magazine, a design and crafts bi-annual with each issue based around a single object.

-Step 7.
-Freeing the rug - In the final stage the participants have to decide on how to finish the woven fabric and how to present the result.
-What did it become?
-A cadavre exquis?
+After a few months we will collectively gather to free the rug from the loom and discuss the result.
+What has it become?
 A polder landscape, a city plan or an open sky?
 And will it be used as a tapestry, a carpet, a blanket, a cover or a simple rug?